 Regional Public Health Alliance

-The Central MA Regional Public Health Alliance (CMRPHA) is a coalition of seven municipalities Towns of Grafton, Holden, Leicester, Millbury, Shrewsbury, West Boylston and the City of Worcester working cooperatively to create and sustain a viable, cost-effective and labor-efficient regional public health district.
+The Central MA Regional Public Health Alliance (CMRPHA) is a coalition of five municipalities Towns of Grafton, Millbury, Shrewsbury, West Boylston and the City of Worcester working cooperatively to create and sustain a viable, cost-effective and labor-efficient regional public health district.
 The regional health district provides a comprehensive array of services to partner municipalities through a single organization managed by Worcester's Division of Public Health.

 The mission of the Central MA Regional Public Health Alliance is to improve, promote, and protect the health and safety of residents in participating Massachusetts municipalities through the formation of strong community and acadmic partnerships, data-driven decision-making, and delivery of high quality public health services.